ninjinvader/ninjinvader.github.io/_posts/2022-08-13-apocalypse.md

 scale: 1
 ---

 Here is the apoocalypse game I made for a friend, it's really hard... don't lose your mind.
+Also there are no sound effects, might add those at some point...